 We are the sector leader – almost half of our production is generated from renewables and this proportion continues to rise, thanks to the innovative solutions we implement.

 This choice is in line with the great changes taking place in the energy field, developments that have led experts to predict that by 2030 green energy will fulfil around a third of the planet’s energy needs.
 EGP, with over 1,200 power plants in operation in 5 countries, is now able to satisfy the power demand of millions of families and helps reduce CO2 emissions, fight climate change and smooth the way for a new model of decarbonised development.

-EGP is present in Europe, the Americas, Asia, Africa and Australia, with a managed capacity of over 44 GW and an annual production of around 82 TWh.
+EGP is present in Europe, the Americas, Asia, Africa and Australia, with a managed capacity of about 43 GW and an annual production of around 82 TWh.
 This is obtained from a generating mix that includes wind, solar, hydroelectric and geothermal power.